 As with all new skin care and hair care products, it's best to test on a small area of skin and hair to avoid any adverse reactions.
 "Oat allergies are not common but can occur," King says.
 "Symptoms can range from mild to severe, so a patch test can be done to test for sensitivity."

 Who should use oat oil?

 The short answer is anyone.
 But if we're being specific, it's a great product for those with dry skin and hair or those dealing with inflammation and irritation.
 Even if you have normal or oily skin or hair, Libby says oils are great for moisturizing, especially in drier seasons like winter.
-And remember, a little goes a long way, so you don't have to slather this on to reap the benefits.

 It's no surprise that oat oil is full of hydration and soothing benefits and can be used to help restore moisture levels in the skin and hair.
 Even though there's still a lot of research that needs to be done on the oil, the history of oatmeal for skin proves that this oil can work wonders from head to toe.

 Andrea Jordan is a beauty and lifestyle freelance writer covering topics from hair and skincare to family and home.
 She received her bachelor's in Magazine Journalism from Temple University and you can find her work at top publications like InStyle, PopSugar, StyleCaster, Business Insider, PureWow and OprahMag.
 When she's not writing, you can find Andrea tackling new recipes in the kitchen or babysitting one of her many nieces and nephews.
 She currently resides in New Jersey with her husband and cat, Silas.